ployground/bsdploy/docs/quickstart.rst

 - then **configuring** the vanilla installation to our needs
 - and finally creating a 'hello world' jail inside of it.

+.. note:: Before you begin with this tutorial, make sure you have :doc:`installed bsdploy </installation>`.

 Using VirtualBox
 ----------------